cpviolator/QUDA-hip/README.md

 ## TODO

-Swap out the CUDA thrust library for the ROCm port: https://github.com/ROCmSoftwarePlatform/Thrust
+1. Swap out the CUDA thrust library for the ROCm port: https://github.com/ROCmSoftwarePlatform/Thrust
+2. Deal with the explicit sed lines in replace.sh
+3. Make a Jenkins script that will detect CUDA API and data types in forbidden regions.